Navigating negative shifts in education abroad: Challenges for international students

 For international students wishing to study in the UK, the new post-study work visa provides the opportunity to work in the UK after graduation.
 READ MORE

 01 Nov 2020 – This month, the UK government changed the immigration route for students!
 What used to be the ‘Tier 4’ route has become the ‘Student’ route.
 Most of the changes are not significant but they might affect you.
-PRODIREKT academic advisors have put together a handy guide for you to understand the rules on the new visa procedures for international students.
-READ MORE
+PRODIREKT academic advisors have put together a handy guide for you to understand the rules on the new UK visa procedures for international students.

 The UK education sector is elated that post-study work rights are set to be offered to international students for two years post-graduation, with students graduating in the 2020/21 academic year set to benefit from this new immigration rule.
 It was a rule that the education sector had been campaigning hard for, particularly in the last few years, since the same two-year work rights were rescinded in 2012.